 “Stir them up as we have done and they bark at us and may bite.
 They are self-respecting creatures.
 To them, what we’ve done seems inconsiderate, even hostile, some would say evil.”

 I have missed whatever point he is making.
 Probably it repeats part of one he has made before.
-Most of his points do.
+Most of his points do, to one degree or another.
 In this project, as he and I put paint to canvas, as it were, we brush from our prior work.
-But the context is always new, and the words different.
+The context is always new, however, and the words somewhat different.
 That adds meaning.
 I regret that I have not been listening to him more carefully.

 * * *